Will I Need Braces After I Get My Wisdom Teeth Removed?

 - Damage to other teeth: That extra set of molars can push your other teeth around, causing mouth pain and bite problems.

 - Jaw damage: Cysts can form around the new teeth.
 If they don’t receive appropriate treatment, they can hollow out your jaw and damage nerves.

-- Sinus Issues: Wisdom teeth can lead to sinus pain, pressure, and congestion.
+- Sinus Issues: Third molars can lead to sinus pain, pressure, and congestion.

 - Inflamed Gums: Tissue around the area can swell and may be hard to clean.

 - Cavities: Swollen gums can create pockets between teeth that help bacteria grow and cavities form.

 - Alignment: Impacted third molars can cause problems with the crowding of other teeth and even make treatment to straighten other teeth necessary.

 Before making the final decision to remove your wisdom teeth, your orthodontist will consider other important factors such as the shape of your mouth, the position of your teeth, and even your age.
 The reality is that wisdom teeth are the same as your other teeth.
 Removing them is just as safe as removing any of your other teeth when absolutely necessary.

 Wisdom Teeth Removal Can Be Good Before Orthodontic Work

 Whether you’ll have to extract your third molars before wearing braces or after removing them will depend entirely on your case and how your teeth are or have already erupted.